OData Connector - Publishing Data - Features

 return [l_entity1, l_entity2]

-A map is initialized for each data record here.
-Here, the field names are stored as a key and the values as values.
-Last, the map objects are stored in a Groovy list object and returned as the result.
-The OData Provider then converts the data structure corresponding to the data types automatically into the required OData format (JSON/XML).
+Here, a map is initialized for each data record, in which the field names are stored as keys and the values as values.
+Finally, the map objects are stored in a Groovy list object and returned as the result.
+The OData provider then automatically converts the data structure to the required OData format (JSON/XML) based on the data types.

-Click on "Edit Groovy script" to open the Groovy script editor.
+Click "Edit Groovy Script" to open the Groovy script editor.

 return [["STRID":1,"STR_TITLE":"Hello world"],["STRID":2,"STR_TITLE":"Hello world2"]]

-"STRID" corresponds to the data field name of the primary key, "STR_TITLE" is the data field name of the term title.
-Both data field names can be easily determined in the "Application structure" tab and added to the script.
+"STRID" corresponds to the data field name of the primary key, and "STR_TITLE" is the data field name of the appointment title.
+Both data field names can be easily identified in the editor on the "Application Structure" tab and inserted into the script.

-The data record collection can now be called up.
-The URL can be identified on the "General" tab.
-It matches the endpoint, on which the object "<Funktionsname>?$format=json" can be attached.
+The dataset collection can now be retrieved.
+The URL can be found on the "General" tab.
+It corresponds to the "endpoint URL" listed there, to which only the portion "<function name>?$format=json" is appended.

 return ["LID":1,"STRHEADLINE":"Hello world"]

-Additionally, disable the "Is Collection" setting on the "Functions tab".
+Also, disable the "Is Collection" setting on the "Functions" tab.